-Obviously the armguard serves to avoid hitting your forearm and wrist with the bowstring, but it also holds bulky clothing out of the string’s path.
-If the string contacts anything during the shot, then the arrow will be thrown off trajectory.
+The main reason is to protect your forearm and wrist from the bowstring.
+Perhaps just as importantly, it keeps bulky clothing out of string’s path, something to remember while hunting in cold weather.
+If the string contacts anything during the shot, the arrow will be thrown way off trajectory.

-Hitting yourself with a string (string slap) is easily avoided by holding the bow correctly.
+Hitting your arm with the string is easily avoided by holding the bow correctly.
 Remember to hold the bow with your elbow bent slightly outward.
-If you lock your elbow inward– a common newbie mistake—then you’ll inevitably hit your arm.
-At the same time, don’t bend your elbow too much or it will force your arm muscles to do the work instead of your arm bones.
+Don’t lock your elbow inward– a common newbie mistake.
+At the same time, don’t bend your elbow too much or your arm will fatigue out.
+A slight bend outward is all you need.

-If you still have problems with the string hitting your arm, then it’s likely caused by two other factors:
+If you still have problems with string slap, it’s likely caused by two other factors:

 - Short brace height.
 Brace height is the distance between the bowstring and the bow grip when the bow is at rest.
-Most bows are somewhere between seven and ten inches.
+Most bows are somewhere between six and eight inches.
 If the string is too long for your bow (traditional bows only), then you’ll have a short brace height.
 Upon release, the bow will pull the string into your wrist.
-You can easily remedy this problem by buying a slightly shorter string.
+You can easily remedy this by getting a slightly shorter string.

 - Over-gripping your bow.
-This happens when you rotate your wrist too far around the grip and let the bow settle in the center of your hand.
+This happens when you rotate your wrist too far around the bow grip, allowing bow settle in the center of your hand rather than your palm.
 Remember, the bow should settle at the base of your palm and in-line with your forearm.
 Over-gripping pulls your wrist into the bowstring’s path.

 So much for the basics!
 I’ve touched on a lot of information here, but in the end just remember to wear an armguard.
-If you practice with proper form, then soon you won’t even have to wear one.
+With enough practice and use of proper form, you won’t even have to wear one.

 P.S., of course you can avoid string slap altogether if you aren’t bow hunting!
 If you are thinking about drawing for any rifle hunts, check out these rifle picks for specific game.